Literature Promenade Davos

 Description

-Station 1: Arkadenplatz with a view of the Hotel Europe
+Station 1: Arkadenplatz with a view of Hotel Europe

-The journey begins at the Arkadenplatz, directly in front of the door of the Kulturplatz Davos, where you will purchase the guide.
-With a view of the Hotel Europe, the former "Curhaus", you will hear the first recited text from the work of Beatrice Harraden ("Like Ships in the Night").
+The journey begins at Arkadenplatz, directly in front of the door of Kulturplatz Davos, where you can purchase the guide.
+With a view of Hotel Europe, the former "Curhaus," you will hear the first presented text from Beatrice Harraden's work ("Like Ships in the Night").

 Station 2: Café Schneider's

-Station 3: Kirchner Park with a view of the Hotel Belvédère
+Station 3: Kirchner Park with a view of Hotel Belvédère

 Continue along the promenade to the world-famous Kirchner Museum.
-Take a moment to linger in the pretty Kirchner Park, with views across the promenade to the stately Hotel Belvédère, and listen to the texts from Erich Kästner's "The Sorcerer's Apprentice".
+Take a moment to pause in the lovely Kirchner Park, with a view across the promenade to the grand Hotel Belvédère, and listen to the texts from Erich Kästner's "The Sorcerer's Apprentice."

 Station 4: Alexander Spengler Monument in the Kurpark

-At the back of Kirchner Park, go down the stairs, past the sports centre, into Jules-Ferdmann-Weg in the Kurpark.
-You will pass the statue "Der Atmer" in honour of Alexander Spengler.
+At the back of Kirchner Park, go down the stairs past the sports center into Jules-Ferdmann-Weg in the Kurpark.
+You will pass the statue "Der Atmer" in honor of Alexander Spengler.
 Here you will hear the inspiring text about Davos by Kasimir Edschmid.

 Station 5: The Blue Houses

-If you continue along the Jules Ferdmann Trail, you will reach the "Blue Houses".
-In the northernmost house, on the 2nd floor on the right, lived Wilhelm Gustloff, Hitler's national group leader of the NSDAP foreign organisation.
+If you continue along Jules-Ferdmann-Weg, you will reach the "Blue Houses."
+In the northernmost house, on the second floor to the right, lived Wilhelm Gustloff, Hitler's regional leader of the NSDAP's foreign organization.
 He was shot in his office in 1936 by the Jewish medical student David Frankenfurter.
-Nobel Prize winner Günter Grass wrote about this drama in his novel "Im Krebsgang".
+Nobel laureate Günter Grass wrote about this drama in his novel "Im Krebsgang."

 Station 6: Symondsstrasse

-Behind the "Blue Houses", still on the Jules-Ferdmann-Weg, pass the fountain with wolf, ibex and bear by Wilhelm Schwerzmann.
-Follow the path past the congress centre up to the promenade.
-Continue to the right until you reach the main entrance of the Congress Centre.
-On the opposite side of the street is the entrance to Symondsstrasse.
+Behind the "Blue Houses," still on Jules-Ferdmann-Weg, pass the fountain with wolf, ibex, and bear by Wilhelm Schwerzmann.
+Follow the path past the congress center up to the promenade.
+Continue right to the main entrance of the congress center.
+Across the street is the entrance to Symondsstrasse.
 The street was named after the British author John Addington Symonds.
-Listen to his exciting texts from the work "Our Life in the Swiss Mountains".
+Listen to his exciting texts from the work "Our Life in the Swiss Mountains."

 Station 7: Hotel Alpina

-Continue along Richtstattweg until you reach Bobbahnstrasse.
-Here you keep to the left until you reach the turn-off for Hohe Promenade.
-From here you can listen to the text of Hugo Marti's "Davos Book of Hours".
+Continue along Richtstattweg to Bobbahnstrasse.
+Here, keep left to the Hohe Promenade junction.
+From here, you can listen to a text from Hugo Marti's "Davoser Stundenbuch."

 Station 9: Waldhotel

-Follow the Hohe Promenade to the Waldhotel.
-We recommend a stop in the beautiful hotel bar with a view of the Davos landscape.
-Treat yourself to a coffee or a chocolate and listen to Thomas Mann's famous text from "The Magic Mountain".
+Follow Hohe Promenade to Waldhotel.
+We recommend stopping in the beautiful hotel bar with a view of the Davos landscape.
+Treat yourself to a coffee or hot chocolate and listen to Thomas Mann's famous text from "The Magic Mountain."

 Station 10: Villa am Stein

-It's best to stay put and take a look at the new building below the Waldhotel.
-This was once the site of the "Villa am Stein", a hostel for many artists of the time, including Thomas Mann and Robert Louis Stevenson, whose text from "Treasure Island" you will hear next.
+Best to stay seated and take a look at the new building below Waldhotel.
+Here once stood the "Villa am Stein," a haven for many artists of the time, including Thomas Mann and Robert Louis Stevenson.
+You will next hear a text from Stevenson's work "Treasure Island."

-Station 11: Hohe Promenade / Benjamin Grunder Bank
+Station 11: Hohe Promenade / Benjamin Grunder Bench

-After this short rest, take the small path up behind the Waldhotel and you will reach the Hohe Promenade again, which you continue to walk southwards.
-Take a seat on one of the many benches set up along the path and enjoy Max Frisch's beautiful episode from "Stiller".
+After this brief rest, take the small path behind Waldhotel up and you will reach Hohe Promenade again, continuing southward.
+Take a seat on one of the many benches along the way and enjoy Max Frisch's beautiful episode from "Stiller."

 Station 12: Hotel Strela

-Continue along the Hohe Promenade.
-You cross the Schatzalpbahn line and come to the end of the Hohe Promenade.
-Continue down Praviganweg until you reach the turnoff for Obere Strasse.
-Here you stand in front of the Hotel Strela and listen to Ignazio Silone's "Fontamara".
+Continue along Hohe Promenade.
+Cross the Schatzalpbahn track and reach the end of Hohe Promenade.
+Then go down Praviganweg to the Obere Strasse junction.
+Here you stand before Hotel Strela and listen to texts from Ignazio Silone's "Fontamara."

-Follow Praviganweg further along Holsboerweg, which then joins Promenade.
-Keep left and walk along the promenade until you end up back at Arcade Square.
-The final episode comes from the story by Klara Zappeler ("Encounter with Else Lasker Schüler").
+Follow Praviganweg over Holsboerweg, which then leads into the promenade.
+Keep left and walk along the promenade until you return to Arkadenplatz.
+The concluding episode is from Klara Zappeler's story ("Encounter with Else Lasker-Schüler").

-Review the tour in one of the cosy restaurants on the Arkadenplatz.
+Reflect on the route in one of the cozy restaurants on Arkadenplatz.

 Directions